A Quick Overview of Starting A Website Design Business

 You may want to consider earning certifications in specific programs.
 This may not be important to smaller clients but larger organizations may require it.

 Also, familiarize yourself with multiple programs like Photoshop, WordPress, Dreamweaver, and others.
 The larger your skill set the more you can do.

-- Understanding of search engines guideline is a plus
+- Understanding search engine guidelines is a plus.

 - Understanding of W3C

-- Basic understanding of IT and/or Internet communications
+- Basic understanding of IT and/or Internet protocols.

-- A working knowledge of software such as Photoshop, Dreamweaver, WordPress, Ruby on Rails, PHP, SQL. etc.
+- Working knowledge of software such as Photoshop, Dreamweaver, WordPress, Ruby on Rails, PHP, SQL., etc.